✍️ Editor’s take: Assist-2-Sell offers potential savings. But a flawed business model makes it a riskier choice than other discount options.

 Assist-2-Sell's compensation structure has negative implications for the quality of service on offer.
 It also suggests Assist-2-Sell is probably not attracting top-notch agents.

 With most traditional brokerages offering more competitive splits — and other discount brokerages offering stability with salaries, benefits, and bonuses — it’s hard to imagine why a talented agent would choose to work harder and earn less with Assist-2-Sell…

 This might help explain the 79% drop in Assist-2-Sell offices over the past decade we mentioned earlier in this review.

 Agent quality and experience is mixed

 Just like with realtors from traditional brokerages like Keller Williams or RE/MAX, quality will vary considerably from office to office — and agent to agent.

-Interview your Assist-2-Sell agent along with several others from different brokerages and services to compare key factors like price, relevant experience, approach, and personality.
+Interview your Assist-2-Sell Agent along with several others from different brokerages and services.
+Compare key factors like price, relevant experience, approach, and personality.

 Selling a house is a high-stakes, high-stress endeavor.
 It pays to shop around not only for the best rate but also the best fit for your situation and goals.

 3.2 (287 reviews)